bruderbb/Arduino-OutputPulse/README.md

 # Arduino-PulseOutput
-An arduino library for generating an output pulse fo specified lenth on a trigger event
+An arduino library for generating an (non-blocking) output pulse with a specific length.